Ethics Protocol

 Please describe the measures in place for meeting confidentiality obligations.
 How is information and data safeguarded for the full cycle of the study: i.e. during its collection, use, dissemination, retention, and/or disposal?

-In situations whereby a participant decides to render their responses confidential, or has their responses rendered confidential due to another member of their case deciding to do so, only the principal investigator will have access to records containing un-obfuscated information that may identify them.
-These un-obfuscated records, which may include audio and video records of interview sessions, as well as unedited transcripts and textual notes containing information that may reveal the participants’ identities, will be kept in secure and encrypted media, and destroyed within five years of concluding the study, which provides sufficient time to revisit the data and produce additional research outputs.
-However, edited transcripts scrubbed of all information that may identify research participants may be kept, published and archived.
-If participants consent to maintaining association between their responses and their identities, un-obfuscated records and transcripts may be kept, published and archived.
+In situations whereby a participant desires to obscure their association with information they provided, the principal investigator will have access to unobfuscated versions of those responses containing information that may identify the participant.
+These unobfuscated records, which may include audio and video records of interview sessions, as well as unedited transcripts and textual notes containing information that may reveal the participants’ identities, will be kept in secure and encrypted media, and destroyed within five years of concluding the study, which provides sufficient time to revisit the data and produce additional research outputs.
+However, transcripts edited in a manner that reduces potential of elevated risk may be kept, published and archived.

-The study is committed to adhering to fundamental data security practices, including those specified in McGill University’s Cloud Directive which regulates the curation of sensitive research data.
-Physical records will be kept in a locked drawer in secure workspaces, either at McGill University’s School of Public and Global Health or at the principal researcher’s home office.
-Digital records will be stored on encrypted and password-protected drives and on secure servers approved or managed by McGill University under the Cloud Directive.2
+The study is committed to adhering to fundamental data security practices, including those specified in McGill University’s Cloud Directive, which regulates the curation of sensitive research data.
+Physical records will be kept in a locked drawer in secure workspaces, either at McGill University’s School of Population and Global Health or at the principal researcher’s home office.
+Digital records will be stored on encrypted and password-protected drives and on secure servers approved or managed by McGill University under the Cloud Directive.

 If a contracted cloud/storage service provider or online survey tool is used, provide information on the service provider’s security and privacy policy, location of its servers, data ownership, and what happens to the stored data after the contract is terminated.
 For more information, please consult the University’s directive.

-The study uses file-sharing software hosted by the Covid-19 Immunity Task Force at McGill University’s School of Public and Global Health to backup all files maintained for this study.
-These backups will include files containing information that might reveal participants’ identities.
+The study uses file-sharing software hosted by the CITF Databank at McGill University’s School of Population and Global Health to backup all files maintained for this study.
+These backups include unobfuscated versions of files containing potentially sensitive information.
 The software used to manage these backups is managed by McGill University and has been approved for storing sensitive research data by the Cloud Directive.

-The study may use the secure GitLab instance hosted by the surveillance lab within the Clinical and Health Informatics Research Group at McGill University to store and track changes to sensitive research data.
+The study uses the secure GitLab instance hosted by the Surveillance Lab within the Clinical and Health Informatics Research Group at McGill University to store and track changes to sensitive research data.
 This software is managed by McGill University and has been approved for storing sensitive research data by the Cloud Directive.

 The study maintains a website where the principal investigator shares documentation that supports the study and reflects on the work as it progresses.
 This is hosted using GitHub Pages and is backed up using Dropbox.
-No sensitive research data will pass through these services.
+No sensitive research data passes through these services.

 Recordings of remote interviews conducted using internet-based video conferencing software will be made using the software’s built-in recording tools.
-Only video confering software approved by the Cloud Directive will be used.
-Participants will be instructed to disable their microphones or video cameras prior to initiating recording if they have opted to not be recorded through these media.
-The researcher will record all media locally and refrain from using any cloud services to store or modify the records which the video conference software may provide.
+Only video conferencing software approved by the Cloud Directive will be used.

 Please explain any reasonable and foreseeable disclosure requirements (e.g. disclosure to third parties such as government agencies or departments, community partners in research, personnel from an agency that monitors research, research sponsor, the REB/IRB, or regulatory agencies).